How And Why Recognition Is The Key To Employee Advocacy?

 "Recognition and Employee Advocacy" has been one of the most trending topics among the human resources community and marketing teams over the past few years for all the right reasons.

 Employees hold an inherent influence and are considered as the "most credible voices" of a company.
-That is why an employee advocacy program holds importance to the growth of an organization.
+They know what’s going around and how it’ll affect everyone associated.

 First, what is Employee Advocacy?

-In short, "Employee advocacy is a method used to promote your brand and initiatives through people who work for your organization.
-That too in an authentic and trusted way, typically on social media or other digital channels."
+"Employee advocacy is a method used to promote a brand and its initiatives through people who work for it in an authentic and trusted way, mostly through social media or other digital channels."

 The importance of advocacy is well reflected in this quote by Simon Sinek:

 "Customers will never love a company until its employees love it first."

-If your employees love working at your company, talk about it, and promote it on Facebook, Twitter, and various other social media platforms, such organic promotion would look more credible in the public's eyes, whether they are clients or possible recruits.
+If your employees love working at your company, talk about it, and promote it on various social media platforms, such organic promotion would look more credible publicly, whether it’s viewed by potential clients or job seekers.

 Social Media Today reported that content shared by employees receives 8x more engagement than content shared by brand channels.